 The legend inspires ghost tours, led by guides like Fiona MacDonald, who reported 500 bookings in 2023.
 The Caerlaverock Ghost Walk, held annually on October 31, draws 200 participants, with 30% reporting chills or shadows.

-The castle’s visitor center, opened in 2000, includes a Green Lady exhibit with photos and eyewitness accounts, viewed by 10,000 annually.
-Local pubs, like the Caerlaverock Arms, display Green Lady artwork, and the 2018 Galloway Ghost Festival in Dumfries featured her story, attended by 1,000.
+The castle’s visitor center, opened in 2000, includes a Green Lady exhibit featuring photographs and eyewitness accounts, which is viewed by 10,000 visitors annually.
+Local pubs, such as the Caerlaverock Arms, display Green Lady artwork, and the 2018 Galloway Ghost Festival in Dumfries featured her story, which was attended by 1,000.

-The Green Lady’s influence extends to media, with a 2010 Most Haunted episode filming at Caerlaverock, capturing EVP whispers and a green glow, viewed by 1 million.
+The Green Lady’s influence extends to media, with a 2010 Most Haunted episode filmed at Caerlaverock, capturing EVP whispers and a green glow, viewed by 1 million.

-A 2022 podcast, Haunted Scotland, dedicated an episode to her, garnering 50,000 downloads.
+A 2022 podcast episode of Haunted Scotland was dedicated to her, garnering 50,000 downloads.
 Her sorrowful tale resonates with Scottish identity, symbolizing loss and resilience, and continues to fuel paranormal tourism.

 Comparison with Other Famous Ghosts